panosdimitrellos/CSharp-Projects/README.md

-# CSharp-Projects
+# SMS13033-Android-Application
-Some of the C# projects i have done during university years.
+An application i have created during carantine for educational and facilitation purposes.